 You can, however, redirect his clawing to appropriate areas by providing scratching posts in strategic areas of your house.

-8. Cats Always Freak Out At The Vet’s, And There’s Nothing You Can Do
+8. Cats Always Freak Out At The Vet, & There’s Nothing You Can Do

 Cats need regular veterinary care, but unfortunately, a large percentage of cats do not see the veterinarian as often as they should, primarily because pet parents believe such visits are stressful for their cats.